HanetakaChou/PatriotEngine/docs/OIT.md

 Bavoil improved the A-Buffer and proposed K-Buffer(12.[Bavoil 2007]) in 2007.
 In K-Buffer, we limit the number of the fragments corresponding to each pixel to no more than K. With this limit, the K-Buffer can be implemented more elegantly and efficiently.

 ### RMW(Read Modify Write) Operation
-In the pass in which we generate the K-Buffer, the following RMW operation is performed on each fragment:
+In the renderpass in which we generate the K-Buffer, the following RMW operation is performed on each fragment:
 1\.Read: read the (at most K) fragments corresponding to the same pixel from K-Buffer
 2\.Modify: use the information of the current fragment and modified the (at most K) fragments which have been read from the K-Buffer
 3\.Write: write the (at most K) fragments which have been modified to the K-Buffer